rlyehlab/eter-game/logic.md

 #### Screen 2
 The screen is full of smoke ([image ref](art_references/smoke.jpeg)), some objects can be guessed but not properly seen behind it.

-A piece of newspaper shows some news about the government allowing garbage burning and community concern & protests.
+A piece of newspaper ([image ref](art_references/newspaper.jpg)) shows some news about the government allowing garbage burning and community concern & protests.

 #### Screen 3